 Devon reports emissions from fuel combustion, flaring, fugitive emissions, venting and storage losses (Scope 1) and electricity consumption (Scope 2) for assets under our operational control.
-We collect data on GHGs (carbon dioxide (CO2), methane and nitrous oxide) and submit annual GHG emissions according to the requirements of the U.S. Environmental Protection Agency (EPA) Mandatory Greenhouse Gas Reporting Rule.
+We collect data on GHGs (carbon dioxide (CO2), methane and nitrous oxide) and submit annual GHG emissions according to the requirements of the U.S. Environmental Protection Agency (EPA) Greenhouse Gas Reporting Program.

 To be a good steward of the environment, we hold ourselves accountable for delivering visible, measurable results on our environmental performance.
 Our GHG emissions performance improved significantly in 2019 compared to 2018: